Abdominal pain in women

 The abdominal pain can go in waves – then phases with and without pain alternate.
 Sometimes they are also permanently present and there are no pain-free intervals.
 Constant abdominal pain that lasts six months or longer is what doctors call chronic.

-Depending on the cause, abdominal pain may be joined by other symptoms.
+Depending on the cause, abdominal pain can be accompanied by other symptoms:

 • Nausea, nausea and vomiting